python-discord/bot/report.md

 ### If you changed the project, how did your experience differ from before?

-The project is much more complex than the one we chose for assignment 3, which became evident in the ammount of time needed with setting up the project environnment, and understanding the codebase.
+The project is much more complex than the one we chose for assignment 3, which became evident in the amount of time needed with setting up the project environnment, and understanding the codebase.

 ### Setting up the project